rushikc/pennywise/DEVELOP.md

 1.  **Using `clasp`**:
     *   `clasp` is a command-line tool that lets you develop your Apps Script projects locally.
-    *   You can write code in your favorite editor, and then use `clasp push` to upload the code to your script project.
+    *   You can write code in your favorite editor and then use `clasp push` to upload the code to your script project.
     *   For `clasp push` to work, you need a `.clasp.json` file in the `appScript/` directory.
 This file links your local code to the correct Google Apps Script project.
-    *   The `.clasp.json` file should contain the `scriptId` of your project, which you can find in the Apps Script editor under "Project Settings".
+    *   The `.clasp.json` file should contain the `scriptId` of your project, which you can find in the Apps Script editor under "Project Settings."
         ```json
         {
         "scriptId": "your-apps-script-id",